dbwk18/HCI-DesignProject/README.md

 **Main page Calendar**
 - You can add your schedule w/ Categories (Work, Family, Private, Other)
 - You can add your schedule w/o end date, start time, end time.
-But you should fill start date.
+But you should fill start date
 - You can see your detail schedule by hovering(description, memo, satisfaction icon)
 - You can leave feedbacks to your past schedule
-- You can modify schedule information(including start/end date, time, description, memo, ...).
+- You can modify schedule information(start/end date, time, description, memo, etc) by <+> button that appears when you hover on
 - You can receive request from your parter
 - You can also send request to your partner
-- You can revise you schedule by + button that appears when you hover on

 **Priority Manager**
 - You can view your weekly schedules by Timeline